oddbird/oddsite/content/2017/12/12/introducing-herman.rst

 but neither one is built to handle more complex design systems, integrated with markup templates and other languages.
 On the other side,
-many of the existing “style guide generators” are too intrinsically tied to specific Javascript frameworks, separating documentation and styles.
+many of the existing "style guide generators" are too intrinsically tied to specific JavaScript frameworks, separating documentation and styles.
-That may be a good solution for some, but it didn’t feel right for the way we work.
+That may be a good solution for some, but it didn't feel right for the way we work.

-In the end, we decided to extend SassDoc, using their framework as a jumping-off point for something larger.
+We decided to extend SassDoc,
+using their framework as a jumping-off point for something larger.
 The SassDoc syntax uses a variant on Sass line-comments to explicitly mark documentation for parsing: